openai/openai-python/README.md

 For more information on embeddings and the types of embeddings OpenAI offers, read the [embeddings guide](https://beta.openai.com/docs/guides/embeddings) in the OpenAI documentation.

-### Fine tuning
+### Fine-tuning

-Fine tuning a model on training data can both improve the results (by giving the model more examples to learn from) and reduce the cost/latency of API calls (chiefly through reducing the need to include training examples in prompts).
+Fine-tuning a model on training data can both improve the results (by giving the model more examples to learn from) and reduce the cost/latency of API calls (chiefly through reducing the need to include training examples in prompts).

-Examples of fine tuning are shared in the following Jupyter notebooks:
+Examples of fine-tuning are shared in the following Jupyter notebooks:

-- [Classification with fine tuning](https://github.com/openai/openai-cookbook/blob/main/examples/Fine-tuned_classification.ipynb) (a simple notebook that shows the steps required for fine tuning)
+- [Classification with fine-tuning](https://github.com/openai/openai-cookbook/blob/main/examples/Fine-tuned_classification.ipynb) (a simple notebook that shows the steps required for fine-tuning)
-- Fine tuning a model that answers questions about the 2020 Olympics
+- Fine-tuning a model that answers questions about the 2020 Olympics
   - [Step 1: Collecting data](https://github.com/openai/openai-cookbook/blob/main/examples/fine-tuned_qa/olympics-1-collect-data.ipynb)
   - [Step 2: Creating a synthetic Q&A dataset](https://github.com/openai/openai-cookbook/blob/main/examples/fine-tuned_qa/olympics-2-create-qa.ipynb)
   - [Step 3: Train a fine-tuning model specialized for Q&A](https://github.com/openai/openai-cookbook/blob/main/examples/fine-tuned_qa/olympics-3-train-qa.ipynb)